-- Sediment sorting and morphology of the experimental debris flows is similar to natural debris flows (Fig. 7). - Width-to-depth ratio of the experimental debris-flow channels is in the range of natural debris flows.
-Runout length (or travel distance) is relatively restricted and at the lower range of natural debris flows (Fig. 8). - Lobe height generally determined by the frontal accumulation of coarse particles, not by yield strength.
+Sediment sorting and morphology of the experimental debris flows is similar to natural debris flows

+Width-to-depth ratio of the experimental debris-flow channels is in the range of natural debris flows.
+Runout length (or travel distance) and runout area are in the range of natural debris flows, but are

-Future experimental work:
+Other experimental work:

-- Debris-flow fans: studying the autogenic dynamics of debris-flow fans (Fig. 9). - Debris-flow erosion: studying the erosive potential of debris-flows of various composition (Fig. 10).
+Debris-flow fans: studying their autogenic dynamics (Fig. 9) (EGU2015-3370; board B477 on Friday).
+Debris-flow erosion: studying the erosive potential of debris-flows of various composition (Fig. 10).